aalva500-prog/Sports-Website/README.md

-# Course: Website Development and Management (Sports Website)
-HTML, PHP, CSS, JavaScript, and MySQL
+# Basic website using HTML, PHP, CSS, JavaScript, and MySQL